WICG/storage-buckets/explainer.md

 // lost in case of power failure.
 //
-// Each change (keystroke) in a draft is saved here. const immediateDraftsBucket = await navigator.storage.buckets.openOrCreate(
+// Each change (keystroke) in a draft is saved here. const immediateDraftsBucket = await navigator.storage.buckets.open(
     "device-drafts",
     { durability: "device", persisted: true });
 const immediateDraftsDb = await new Promise(resolve => {